ipa-mosit/LMS/README.md

     python -m venv envLMS
     source envLMS/bin/activate

+Note2: whenever want to deactivate the virtual environment just type "deactivate" and press enter.
+But don`t do that right now :)

 Then you should need to install required packages into this virtual environment by executing the command:

     sudo pip install -r requirements.txt